-Dixie would die on her 15th wedding anniversary, and her sisters would be left to pick up the pieces and save their own children from what they feared had become a family curse.
+Dixie would die on her 15th wedding anniversary, and her sisters would be left to pick up the pieces.

 The Ross Sisters fame was short-lived, but bubbled up in the '90s when their act was featured in the film That's Entertainment III, and again in a new century when their contortions made them Youtube sensations.

 The Ross Sisters story is of the American Dream in an age where men were firmly in charge (or thought they were).

 "Tales alternately gentle, dramatic, surrealistic, that collectively affirm the beauty of being alive, even as they acknowledge that all of us face the necessity of making our own 'evacuation plan.' "